Print and Dye

 We are open to new materials as long as the student brings a safety data sheet on the products they’re using and we can assess it for any potential hazards.
 We don’t like to say no.

-Any interesting stories about the workshop/studio and/or its content?
+Any interesting stories about the workshop?

 Celebrity spotting!
 Since moving to Kings Cross our workshop has featured in Time Out, and The Sunday Observer in a photo shoot with Alexa Chung despite the fire alarm going off!
 Fashion Designer Matthew Williamson has also done a photo shoot, and Government minister Vince Cable has also been to see our facilities.